-At the Bethesda North Advanced Primary Stroke Center, we treat nearly 400 strokes each year.
+Good Samaritan and Bethesda North hospitals are both designated Advanced Primary Stroke Centers.
 We're also certified by The Joint Commission (TJC), meaning that we meet national standards of care, and provide the safe, high-quality treatments and services you and your loved ones deserve.

 Our multidisciplinary team:

 - Meets national standards in “door to needle” time (the time you enter the emergency department to the time you are given tissue plasminogen activator medicine).

 - Offers education to both patients and their family members on the signs and symptoms of a stroke, ways to control blood pressure and ways to minimize stroke risk factors.
 This also includes an in-depth stroke risk assessment.

 - Focuses on secondary prevention, which is critical in preventing recurrent strokes.

 A stroke, also called a “brain attack,” happens when blood flow to a part of the brain stops.
 When blood flow is stopped the brain tissue does not get enough blood and oxygen to survive.
 Brain cells can die, causing permanent damage.

 While some risk factors, like age, gender, family history and race, cannot be changed, other risk factors can be changed with medical treatment or lifestyle modification.